github/chatops-controller/README.md

 You can also optionally set `CHATOPS_AUTH_ALT_PUBLIC_KEY` to a second public key which will be accepted.
 This is helpful when rolling keys.

+## Rails compatibility

+This gem is intended to work with rails 4.x and 5.x.
+If you find a version with a problem, please report it in an issue.

 ## Development

 ```